SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 3. To revert your changes, perform first step as-is, then after configuration has been propagated to all pods, you can remove all configuration added in this section from the `user-values.yaml`.

 :::note
-It's important to perform the first step exactly as it is, especially waiting for all logs collector pods to apply the new configuration.
+It's important to perform the first step exactly as-is, especially waiting for all log collector pods to apply the new configuration.
 We want to avoid a situation in which logs collector pods are picking up debugging logs and sending them to Sumo Logic, as it may increase your costs.
 :::

-### See metrics being send to Sumo Logic
+### View metrics being sent to Sumo Logic

 You can use Sumo Logic Mock to see what data has been send to Sumo Logic.

 In order to do that, add the following to your `user-values.yaml`:
 ```yaml
 debug:
   sumologicMock: